Every Finite Poset is Isomorphic to a Saturated Subset of the Spectrum of a Noetherian UFD: Growing and Gluing

 In this section, we show that it is possible to ``grow" out of a minimal node as well as ``glue" minimal nodes as discussed in the introduction.
 We begin by describing the growing process.
 Let $B$ be a local ring satisfying some mild desirable conditions.
 For the first result in this section, we construct a local ring $S$ and ensure that $\Spec(S)$ and $\Spec(B)$ are related in a specific way.
 In particular, to construct $S$, we focus on the minimal prime ideals of $B$.
 The ring $S$ will be of the form $B[[y,z]]/J$ where $y$ and $z$ are indeterminates and $J$ is a carefully chosen ideal of $B[[y,z]]$.
 In particular, if $\{P_1, P_2, \ldots ,P_m\}$ are the minimal prime ideals of $B$, we choose $J$ such that $S$ has a height one prime ideal that corresponds to $P_1$ and such that, for $j = 2,3, \ldots ,m$, $S$ has a minimal prime ideal that corresponds to $P_j$.
 In addition, the height one prime ideal of $S$ corresponding to $P_1$ contains as many minimal prime ideals of $S$ as we desire.
 The idea is that the minimal prime ideals of $S$ and $B$ are the same, except that, in $S$, we have ``grown" some minimal prime ideals out of $P_1$.

-Let $X$ be a finite poset.
-In Section \ref{ElevationsandExtentions}, we define precisely what we mean when we ``grow" nodes out of one minimal node of $X$.
-The resulting finite poset will be called an elevation of $X$.
-Then, in Section \ref{MainResults}, we show that, if $X$ is a finite poset, $Z$ an elevation of $X$, and $\vp:X \longrightarrow \Spec(B)$ a saturated embedding, then there is a local ring $S$ satisfying the same desirable conditions as $B$ and such that there is a saturated embedding $\psi: Z \longrightarrow \Spec(S)$.
+In Section \ref{GluingNodes}, we define precisely what we mean when we ``grow" nodes out of one minimal node of a poset.
+We first describe a process in which, given a finite poset $Z$, we retract height zero nodes into a chosen height one node of $Z$, and the new poset will be called a retraction of $Z$.
+The idea of a retracting height zero nodes into a height one node is the reverse of the growing process.
+So, if the poset $X$ is a retraction of the poset $Z$, then, informally, $Z$ can be obtained from $X$ by growing some nodes out of a minimal node of $X$.
+In Section \ref{MainResults}, we show that, if $X$ is a retraction of $Z$ and $\vp:X \longrightarrow \Spec(B)$ a saturated embedding, then there is a local ring $S$ satisfying the same desirable conditions as $B$ and such that there is a saturated embedding $\psi: Z \longrightarrow \Spec(S)$.
 As a consequence, if $X$ is isomorphic to a saturated subset of $\Spec(B)$, then there is a local ring $S$ satisfying the same desirable properties that $B$ satisfies such that $Z$ is isomorphic to a saturated subset of $\Spec(S)$.
 This will enable us to construct rings containing larger and larger parts of our original finite poset in their spectrum.
-Thus we refer to this result (Theorem \ref{onegrowing}) as The Growing Theorem.
+Since the next theorem is crucial for constructing these rings with larger parts of our poset in their spectrum, we refer to it as The Growing Theorem.